Biomechanics of the spine - posture, forces and structures

 Anti-rotation is one of the most important things to get right in all sport, especially striking, throwing and kicking sports, but also more subtle in sprinting and cutting movements.

 While creating rotational force is vital in movements like a golf swing or baseball pitch, resisting over-rotation is possibly more important to control the accuracy and repeatability of the skill.
+Using medicine and wall balls is a great way to develop these qualities.

 Most of these forces and motions are handled pretty well by the spine, in isolation.
 The spine is a strong, durable and yet flexible structure designed not only to transmit force but also allow a whole heap of movements in all planes of motion.